 Start/End of Trip: Kathmandu /Kathmandu

-Bhutan Trekking Tour has it all that discovers one of the most remote kingdoms on earth.
-Pristine mountain lakes, imposing glaciers and some of the world's most endangered species await you in the mountainous amphitheater of the Himalayas.
-Bhutan Trekking Tours is some of the finest holidays itinerary in Bhutan.
-The below trekking tour itinerary are general guides only and may have inaccuracies.
-Your Bhutan trekking tour guide is the expert on the route to take.
+Bhutan Trekking Tour has everything that discovers one of the most remote kingdoms on earth.
+Pristine mountain lakes, imposing glaciers and some of the world's most endangered species await you in the mountainous amphitheater of the Himalayas.This is some of the finest trip itinerary in Bhutan.
+The below trekking tour itinerary is general guide only and may have inaccuracies.

 Day 01: Arrive in Kathmandu